kjolley/BIGSdb_documentation/dbase_setup.rst

     the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml.

+* submissions_deleted_days

+  * Overrides the default number of days before closed submissions are deleted from the system.
+Default: '90'.

 * tblastx_tagging

   * Sets whether tagging can be performed using TBLASTX: either 'yes' or 'no',